The main source of real estate law is the Civil Code (Bürgerliches Gesetzbuch).

 The right to sublet to third parties is commonly accepted, and in the case of residential leases, it cannot be excluded.
 Subletting is usually subject to the landlord’s prior written consent which can only be withheld for good cause.
 The main tenant remains fully liable for rent payment and compliance with other obligations under the lease agreement vis-à-vis the landlord.
 It is sometimes agreed that the surplus rent generated in the sublease, or a certain percentage thereof, has to be paid out to the landlord.
 If VAT is payable in addition to rent, subletting is often permitted only to parties which must pay VAT as well.

 Non-authorised subletting constitutes a serious offence and justifies extraordinary termination of the lease agreement without notice.

-For transfer of the entire lease agreement to a third party, an agreement involving the landlord, the old tenant and the new tenant is necessary.
-In commercial leases, a transfer without the landlord’s involvement is sometimes permitted to affiliated companies.
+For transfer of the entire lease agreement to a third party, an agreement involving the landlord, the existing tenant and the new tenant is necessary.
+In commercial leases, a transfer without the landlord’s involvement is sometimes permitted for affiliated companies.

 The tenant may terminate if:

 The Civil Code also grants both parties the right to terminate the agreement 30 years after the start of the lease, with a statutory notice period of six to nine months.